Carmen Tockmaji: “I communicate with the world through art”

 Carmen Tokmehji is an exceptional artist.

-In addition to being a talented vocalist, Carmen Tokmehji also writes her songs, manages her company, and works as an art instructor and coach.
+In addition to being a talented vocalist, Carmen Tockmaji also writes her songs, manages her company, and works as an art instructor and coach.
 Not only did the public appreciate her for her sophisticated work that encompasses her sentiments and culture, but it also followed the rhythm of her wishes—past and present—yet she did not want recognition.
 Instead, celebrity was thrust upon her.

-Carmen Tokmehji discusses her love of the arts and her early days as a teacher at the Higher Institute of Music in this interview with “Arabisk London.”
+Carmen Tockmaji discusses her love of the arts and her early days as a teacher at the Higher Institute of Music in this interview with “Arabisk London.”
 She shares insights into her personality, her success factors, and the difficulties she has while balancing fine work with the demands of fame and fortune.

 Interviewed by Beida Qatlish